-Once Avionics are initially loaded with an IP, Certificates and keys, further management can be done via the primary service provider’s communication network, as long as the primary service provider remains unchanged.
+Once Avionics are initially loaded with an IP, and signed public certificates and keys, further management can be done via the primary service provider’s communication network, as long as the primary service provider remains unchanged.
 If a change in primary service provider is required, physical configuration of the avionics will be necessary.

 Upload a new Root CA Certificate 0x30